Home Details

 Click on image to view video tour.

-All-electric Strawbale ADU (berkeley)
+Strawbale ADU in Berkeley

 Small Heat pump HVAC that uses a ceiling cassette